 Line of business: Biopharmaceutics

-Institut Curie: Technology-based and R&D partner
+Institut Curie: Behind the technology and R&D partner

 Abivax leverages three technology platforms for drug discovery.